tassopsaltakis/UNGenerator-Phi/README.md

 # UnGenPhi

-UnGenPhi is a user-name generator that combines the power of **Phi-3.5-mini-instruct** and **GPT4ALL** to provide unique and creative usernames.
+UnGenPhi (I like calling it U-gen-phi) is a user-name generator that combines the power of **Phi-3.5-mini-instruct** and **GPT4ALL** to provide unique and creative usernames.
 The tool uses GPT4ALL as a handler for the Phi model, allowing seamless interaction and username generation.

 ## Features